raspberrypilearning/turtle-tracker/en/step_5.md

 --- task ---
 Click Turtle 3 on the stage to run your code and you will see the route that Turtle 3 took.

+GPS readings are not perfectly accurate but they give a very good idea where the turtles have travelled.

 --- /task ---

 --- save ---